TalhaAhmed2000/Digital-Literacy-Survey-App/README.md

 sudo nano lumsdlapp-shiny-20230426-102617-45783.log
 ```

-Once you run this, you will see the all familiar output you get if you run any shiny app locally in R terminal.
-Here, you can troubleshoot any issue and resolve it accordingly.
+The logs will show the all familiar output similar to when the app is run locally on R Studio.
+Therefore, it can help duebugging any problems with the app.

 ## Making Changes
-It is highly recommended that you first create a copy of the **app.R**.
-Make changes if you want to and run it locally in R terminal (if you have R installed in the server machine) or R studio.
-Here you can troubleshoot more easily since the output window is in front and you do not have to check the logs.
-Once you have done that and it is error-free, you can go ahead and deploy the app on your server following the key steps mentioned here.
+It is highly recommended that one first creates a copy of the **app.R**.
+Make changes if one wants to and run it locally in R terminal (asuuming R is installed in the server machine) or R studio.
+Here one can troubleshoot more easily since the output window is in front without having the need to check the logs.
+Once that's done and it is error-free, one can move on to deploying it following the steps mentioned above.